stinodego/poetry-guide/README.md

 ### 5. Create your virtual environment

-We have to tell Poetry to use the Python version we enabled in step #3:
+We have to tell Poetry to use the Python version we enabled in [step 2](#2-set-your-base-python-version):

 ```bash
 poetry env use $(pyenv which python)